-When we feel stressed, our muscles tense up - the body's way of protecting itself against injury and pain.
+When we feel stressed, our muscles tense up - this is our body's way of protecting itself against injury and pain.
 Tight muscles cause headaches, back and shoulder pain and body aches.

-In swimming, we stretch and relax our skeletal muscles, which relieves muscle tension and cures swollen joints.
+In swimming, we stretch and relax our skeletal muscles, which in turn relieves our tense muscles and helps ease the pain of any swollen joints.

-When you're stressed, the muscles that helps you breathe tense up, which can leave you short of breath.
+When we're stressed, our respiratory muscles tense up, which can leave us short of breath.
 Swimming forces us to focus on deep breathing and concentrate on our movements.

-That's because repetitive movements, as well as self-directed thoughts, are familiar in practises like meditation and yoga.
+That's because repetitive movements, hand-in-hand with self-directed thoughts, are familiar in practises like meditation and yoga.

 It can generate new brain cells

-So-called "hippocampal neurogenesis" - the growth of new brain cells - was proven in animal models.
+So-called "hippocampal neurogenesis" - the growth of new brain cells - has been proven in animal models.

-Amazingly, the study found that swimming promoted the growth of new brain cells which break down during long-term stress.
+From this research, the study found that swimming promoted the growth of new brain cells that break down during long-term stress.

 It releases mood-boosting endorphins

-In stressful situations, the stress hormones - adrenaline, noradrenaline and cortisol - make your heart pump faster.
+In stressful situations, the stress hormones - adrenaline, noradrenaline and cortisol - cause your heart to pump faster.

-This is the 'fight or flight' response, which means: raised blood pressure.
+This is called the 'fight or flight' response, which involves a huge spike in blood pressure.